 One thing that makes the Air GT perfect for playing at home or in an apartment is its headphone output.
 This makes it possible to practice in silence, and the option of powering the amp with AA batteries adds to its appeal.

-The dilemma faced by all guitarists when looking for a new amplifier is whether to go for a tube amp or a solid-state.
+It's the dilemma faced by all guitarists when looking for a new amplifier.
 Realistically, both have their benefits and drawbacks, especially when they are used inside an apartment.

 If the amplifier was solely for use on-stage, I'd recommend a tube amp every time.
 The sound is much more reliable, warm, and authentic, and they provide a natural crunch that's sound is unrivaled.